 Financial aid at Highland Community College is designed to supplement student and family resources in order to help meet the expenses of attending college.
-We believe in educating students and families about the financial resources available to them to help pay for College and that a lack of finances should not keep people from attending Highland Community College.
+We believe finances should never keep anyone from pursing an education.
+Our team is here to help educate students and families about the resources available to you to help pay for college.

 Financial Aid Students:

 *During Highlandâs scheduled summer hours, the Financial Aid Office is closed on Fridays.

 The school code for Highland Community College is 001681.

 Students may now access “self-service” to help stay on top of the financial aid process.
 Simply login to R.O.A.R. and select the “Financial Aid” tab to browse for information.